Get to know more about your creative nature connection guide, Kelly!

 After countless gardening questions from parents and colleagues, I knew I had to grow this work further.
 I left the classroom to write and illustrate Wings, Worms, and Wonder & learn why gardening and arts based nature connection is so crucial for happy healthy lives.

-And here we are today!
+And 5 books later, here we are today!

 I love that everyday I get to help humans create experiences that creatively connect themselves with nature.
 What could be more fun than sparking senses of wonder?